bruadarach/Microblog/README.md

 # Microblog

-Created a simple blog, using Flask.
+Created a simple blog, using Flask and MongoDB